Sigma 18-35mm 1.8 DC USM Art Lens review: Sharp, sharp, sharp!

-Following on from my initial thoughts of the Sigma 18-35mm 1.8 DC HSM Art lens, have my thoughts changed?
+Following on from my initial thoughts of the Sigma 18-35mm 1.8 DC HSM Art lens, have my feelings changed about this lens?
 Or has extended use the lens brought us closer together?

 I decided to try out this lens during a recent holiday to the Greek island of Santorini.
 I do not normally do travel photography and I can honestly say after my time in Santorini I have a greater appreciation of the travel photographers art - how they achieve anything worthwhile whilst working in such blistering heat is beyond me!
 Anyway, moving on...

 The image quality is fantastic